DRL-Based Spectrum Sharing for RIS-Aided Local High-Quality Wireless Networks: System Model and Problem Formulation

+corresponds to the inter-VSP interference.
 It is worth noting that an RIS is a passive reflecting element and does not actively generate interference.
-In this work, we therefore consider the RIS-reflected components of both the desired and interfering signals propagating through the BS–RIS–user cascaded links. \begin{Remark} Each RIS is assumed to be deployed and controlled by its geographically nearest BS.
-Hence, the RIS–BS association is determined by the network topology and is not treated as an optimization variable.
-This assumption is consistent with practical RIS deployments, where each RIS is connected to a single BS controller via a wired or wireless control link.
-Due to severe path loss, blockage effects, and cascaded double fading, the links between users and non-associated RISs are assumed negligible and are therefore ignored.
-Consequently, each user can benefit from at most one RIS, and cross-RIS reflections are not considered in the received signal model. \end{Remark} The received signal-to-interference-plus-noise ratio (SINR) at user $k$ from the $b$th BS over subchannel $c$ to decode its own signal which is denoted by $\gamma_{k,v}^{b,c}$ is obtained as
+In this work, we therefore consider the RIS-reflected components of both the desired and interfering signals propagating through the BS–RIS–user cascaded links. \begin{Remark} Each RIS is assumed to be deployed and controlled by its geographically nearest BS; hence, the RIS--BS association is fixed by the network topology and is not optimized.
+This is consistent with practical deployments, where each RIS is connected to a single BS controller via a wired or wireless control link.
+The BS--RIS control links are assumed to be ideal, i.e., RIS phase-control commands are delivered without delay, errors, or signaling overhead.
+The impact of imperfect control signaling is left for future work.
+Due to severe path loss, blockage, and cascaded double fading, links between users and non-associated RISs are considered negligible.
+Therefore, each user can benefit from at most one RIS, and cross-RIS reflections are not included in the received signal model. \end{Remark} The received signal-to-interference-plus-noise ratio (SINR) at user $k$ from the $b$th BS over subchannel $c$ to decode its own signal which is denoted by $\gamma_{k,v}^{b,c}$ is obtained as

 where $N_0$ stands for the power spectral density of noise.
 The corresponding achievable data rate is

 Thus, the total rate of the $k$th user is

 Consider that all users want to obtain their maximum transmission capacity while meeting a minimum QoS requirement $R_{k,v}^{th}$.
 Thus, we enforce that the rate of the $k$th user $R_{k,v}$ should be not less than the minimum QoS requirement $R_{k,v}^{th}$.